 - 2. What expenses will the plan address?

-- 3. How is a life care plan used in a California personal injury case?
+- 3. How is a life care plan used in injury cases?

-- 5. What kinds of injury cases can benefit from a life care plan?
+- 5. What kinds of injury cases can benefit?

 1. What is a life care plan?

-A California life care plan is a comprehensive document that lists a plaintiff’s current and anticipated future medical needs and costs.
-The plans are often introduced as evidence by people who have been suffered a catastrophic injury or illness, often as a result of someone else’s strict liability or negligence.
+A California life care plan is a comprehensive document listing a plaintiff’s current and anticipated medical needs and costs.
+The plans are often introduced as evidence by people who have suffered a catastrophic injury or illness, often due to someone else’s strict liability or negligence.
 A certified life care planner (CLCP) can help create a plan.

 2. What expenses will the plan address?